themesberg/flowbite/content/getting-started/laravel.md

 nextLink: getting-started/symfony/
 ---

-Laravel is the most popular PHP web framework based on the model-view-controller (MCV) model that helps you build modern web applications and API's.
+Laravel is the most popular PHP web framework that helps you build modern web applications and API's.

-Use the officially recommended Tailwind CSS utility-first framework and the UI components from Flowbite to enhance your front-end development process.
+Use the Tailwind CSS utility-first framework and UI components from Flowbite to enhance your front-end development process.

 ## Install Tailwind CSS with Laravel